-My current philosophical interests are in Metaphysics (the existence of abstract objects, the philosophy of time, Free will, and the metaphysics of modality), Social and Political Philosophy (Philosophy of Race, Critical Race Theory, Latinx Philosophy), Philosophy of Law (Constitutional Interpretation, Critical Race Theory, and Theories of Legal Punishment) and in Philosophy of Religion (Religious Epistemology, Natural Theology, Religious Meta-ethical Theories, Divine Omniscience, Divine eternity, and the relationship between God & Abstract Objects).
+My current philosophical interests are in Metaphysics (ontology, time, and modality), Philosophy of Language (Reference, Slurs, and Propositions), Logic, Philosophy of Race, Philosophy of Law (Constitutional Interpretation, Critical Race Theory, and Punishment) and in Philosophy of Religion (Religious Epistemology, Natural Theology, Religious Meta-ethical Theories, Divine Omniscience, Divine eternity, and God & Abstract Objects).

 Outside of philosophy, I am:

-engaged to the woman of my dreams (Lauren Casey); an avid reader of history, sociology, and theology; a musician; an aquarist (a fancy name for fish-keeper); occasionally attending salsa dance lessons; a fan of the Dallas Cowboys and the San Antonio Spurs (and all non-Patriot Boston teams); and am an advocate of social justice for marginalized populations such as racial minorities, those with special needs, and women.
+married to the woman of my dreams (Lauren Casey); an avid reader of history, sociology, and theology; a musician; an aquarist (a fancy name for fish-keeper); occasionally dance salsa; a fan of the Dallas Cowboys and the San Antonio Spurs (and all non-Patriot Boston teams); and am an advocate of social justice for marginalized populations such as racial minorities, those with special needs, and women.